Further Git and GitHub for Effective Collaboration

 git commit --amend -m "New commit message"

-if you want to write a new commit message:
+if you want to write a new commit message.

-Note that this will replace the previous commit with a new one - the commit hash will be different, so this approach must not be used if the commit was already pushed to the remote repository and shared with collaborators.
+Note that this will replace the previous commit with a new one – the commit hash will be different – so this approach must not be used if the commit was already pushed to the remote repository and shared with collaborators.

 Reset

 The next level of complexity rewriting history is reset: it lets you redo the last (or last few) commit(s) you made so you can incorporate more changes, fix an error you have spotted and that is worth incorporating as part of that commit and not as a separate one or just improve your commit message.
+Unlike git revert, git reset will retrospectively alter your commit history, so it should not be used when you have already shared work with collaborators.

 git reset --soft HEAD^